Uberspace/manual/source/background-network.rst

   User=%I
   PAMName=su-l

-Systemd provides a `PAMName=`_ directive directive.
-Together with the rather popular `User=`_, it executes a process as the right user, while using PAM to run the set the network namespace.
+Systemd provides a `PAMName=`_ directive.
+Together with the rather popular `User=`_, it executes a process as the right user, while using PAM to set the network namespace.
 Exactly what we need. :)

 System services
 ===============